DamonOehlman/travis-multirunner/README.md

 # Travis Multirunner

 This is a set of scripts designed to help you get up and running multibrowser tests on [travis](http://travis-ci.org).
-The scripts themselves are designed to be fetched during a travis `before_install` process and used to prepare your environment.
+The scripts themselves are designed to be fetched during a travis `before_script` process and used to prepare your environment.

 [![NPM](https://nodei.co/npm/travis-multirunner.png)](https://nodei.co/npm/travis-multirunner/)